codeCampWithSifat/stried-assignment-1-revive-frontend/README.md

 ### Follow these steps to make this website:

-1. Use React Js For Frontend
+1. Use React Js And Tailwind Css For Frontend
+2. Use React Router Dome For Routing
+3. Use Firebase For Authentication
+4. Implement JWT For Authectication
+5. Implement CRUD And Searching